nishantbalaji/nishantbalaji/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Computer+Engineer;Developer;Student)](https://git.io/typing-svg)

 I'm a second year Computer Engineering student at UC San Diego 🔱.
 I love working with computers in both software and hardware roles and learning new technologies.
+This summer, I'll be at [NVIDIA](https://www.nvidia.com) on the hardware infrastructure team.

 - I'm currently working at:
   - 🦜 [Engineers for Exploration](http://e4e.ucsd.edu/) on the [Acoustic Species ID Team](http://e4e.ucsd.edu/acoustic-species-identification), working to automatically label audio data from the Peruvian Amazon